joetor5/unix-dev-notes/ruby/ubuntu-ruby-2.5.8.md

 ## Install Ruby 2.5.8

-Install Ruby 2.5.8 using [rvm](https://rvm.io/), pointing to the OpenSSL 1.1.1w directory.
+Install Ruby 2.5.8 using [rvm](https://rvm.io/), pointing to the OpenSSL 1.1.1w installed directory.

 ```bash
 rvm install ruby-2.5.8 --with-openssl-dir=$HOME/.openssl/1.1.1w
 ```

+## Motivation

+I needed Ruby 2.5.8 to build the [bitcoin.org](https://bitcoin.org/) site locally to test contributions.
+As of 05/03/2025, this is the required Ruby version to install the dependencies and build the site.